artursopelnik/style-dictionary-with-dark-mode/README.md

 ### 5. Explore the Output

-After running the build command, you will find the generated files in the `build` directory.
-These files include the tokens and other assets ready for use in your projects.
+After building, you will find the generated files in the `build` directory.
+These files include your design tokens and other necessary assets, ready to be integrated into your projects.